 This Act is also administered by the Veterinary Services Division.
 It provides legislation for the export of fishery products and by-products from Jamaica.
 All processing facilities on land and at sea require licenses.
 An export health certificate is required for the export of such products.

-The Fisheries Division through the Aquaculture Branch (Inland Fisheries Unit) has been conducting applied research and training in aquaculture since its inception.
-However, as a result of inadequate resources most of these activities have had to be curtailed.
+The Fisheries Division, through the Aquaculture Branch (previouisly the Inland Fisheries Unit), has been conducting applied research and training in aquaculture since its inception.
+However, as a result of inadequate resources most of these activities have been halted or curtailed.

-The University of the West Indies has offered a final year six-weeks course in aquaculture since 1984.
-This course in now combined with Fisheries and titled Fisheries and Aquaculture Technologies.
-In the academic year 2005/2006, the University of the West Indies has introduced a new MSc.
-Program in Coastal, Estuarine and Marine biology of which aquaculture/mariculture is a component, through the Department of Life Sciences.
+The University of the West Indies has offered a six-week course in aquaculture since 1984 for students in their final year.
+This course in now combined with Fisheries and is titled Fisheries and Aquaculture Technologies.
+In the academic year 2005/2006, the University of the West Indies has introduced a new Master’s of Science Program in Coastal, Estuarine and Marine Biology of which aquaculture/mariculture is a component, through the Department of Life Sciences.

 Some of the strategies to be adopted include:

-A consistently high demand for fish products ensures a ready market for aquaculture products.
-However, local producers are facing competition from foreign competitors that produce at a lower cost than they do.
-There will be the need for farmers to improve their efficiency so that they can compete with fish that is imported into the island.
+Local producers are facing competition from foreign competitors that produce at a lower costs.
+There will be the need for farmers to improve their efficiency so that they can compete with fish that is imported to the island.